LeusExMachina/Statistics-blog/homework1/researches.md

 We can notice how the structure of the Dataset is divided in rows and columns.
 The first column regards all the statistical units of the set, while the other columns regard the attributes that we chose to represent in the Dataset.
 For each statistical unit, then, we have a row: for each attribute the dataset contains the valued assumed by it for that specific unit.
 A Dataset can then be defined as a structured set of data.

-Thanks to this formal structure, there are various ways to memorize and elaborate a Dataset: a simple way to memorize a Dataset could be an Excel sheet, but there are also more complex systems, called DBMS (DataBase Management Systems), that allow to memorize Datasets, regroup more of them in bigger Databases, creating links from one to another, and offer formal ways to retrieve data from them.
+Thanks to this formal structure, there are various ways to memorize and elaborate a Dataset: a simple way to memorize a Dataset could be an Excel sheet, but there are also more complex systems, called DBMS (DataBase Management Systems), that allow to memorize Datasets, to regroup more of them in bigger Databases and to create links from one to another, and that also offer formal ways to retrieve data from them.
 We can also create algorithms to manipulate this structure.

 To conclude, thanks to the Dataset structure we can have a first representation and summary of the relevant data regarding a certain population.
 Those data can now be analyzed with the tools that Statistics offers.